ishan-skit/Real-time-data-ingestion-project/README.md

 # 🚀 Real-time-data-ingestion-project

+### there is the .mp4 file in this project that will make you understand whole project

 This project demonstrates an automated data ingestion pipeline using **Apache Spark**, **Delta Lake**, and **Faker**.
 It simulates periodic data ingestion, tracks versioned records, and sends email summaries after each execution.